ThreeSixtyGiving/standard/documentation/technical/reference.md

 The <a href="../../_static/360-giving-schema.json">360Giving Grant Schema</a> defines the structure of an individual 'grant' and the documentation from this is displayed below, or <a href="../../_static/docson/index.html#../360-giving-schema.json">fullscreen here</a>.

 When exchanging data about a single grant or any number of grants, those grants need to be packaged into a single JSON file.
 This is to ensure that the way the grant data may be consumed remains consistent regardless of whether there are 10 grants or 10,000 grants.
-The <a href="../../_static/360-giving-package-schema.json">360Giving Package  Schema</a> describes how grants are packaged into one file and may be used to publish authoritative metadata about the publisher, the file or dataset (not a grant).
-Metadata is declared using the fields in the package schema (except for grants which is a list of grant data).
+The <a href="../../_static/360-giving-package-schema.json">360Giving Package  Schema</a> describes how grants are packaged into one file and may be used to publish authoritative metadata about the publisher, the file or dataset (not the grants).
+Metadata is declared using the fields in the package schema (except for "grants" field, which contains a list of grant data).

 In general, most publishers will use a subset of the possible features of the 360Giving Data Standard, but it is designed to accommodate comprehensive data about all stages of a grant process: for a full 360-degree view.